Pine Plains (town), New York: History

 The town was part of the Little Nine Partners Patent of 1706.
 The town was first settled around 1740 by Moravian missionaries to the native Mahican village of Shekomeko.
 The town of Pine Plains was formed from the town of North East in 1823.

 In the 1880s the town served as the winter-home for P.T.
 Barnum's animals.
 This was due to the rural, non-urban nature of the town (fewer prying eyes), and proximity to many different railroad lines.

 In 1907, Walter W. Law moved Briarcliff Farms from Briarcliff Manor, New York, to Pine Plains and sold the property in 1918.
-In 1916, New York banker Oakleigh Thorne and several business partners purchased large land parcels and began breeding Angus cattle still in the name of Briarcliff Farm.
+In 1916, New York banker Oakleigh Thorne and several business partners purchased large land parcels.
+They began breeding Angus cattle still in the name of Briarcliff Farm.
 The farm was broken up into several smaller farms in the late 1940s, and most lasted until the early 1980s, closing due to property taxes and poor economic conditions.
 Berkshire Stud purchased 550 acre there, starting in 1983.